 I have grown tired of the hearing agency after agency talks to me about the importance of the ‘sales funnel’ and how it affects consumers and brands.
 The problem I have with the conversation and with the idea of the ‘sales funnel’ is that it shows just how out of touch all these people are with modern consumers and branding.
+Whilst it is still important to understand how to build a funnel, the methods applied have changed tremendously from this outdated rhetoric you see around.
 A few years ago I read an article that laid out a new model that I think gets the problem exactly right showing how the ‘sales funnel’ is obsolete and probably always was in favor of a brand loop.
 While I’m not a massive fan of the ‘sales funnel’, it’s always great to have something running to collect data.
 You can pick up a free sales funnel template from most sales/ marketing related sites to give you an idea of the modern way to collect data and analyze the brand loop.

 The traditional way everyone thinks about how consumer engage with brands is a linear funnel where they go through the stages of being aware of a brand, putting it into consideration against other brands, making a purchase with that brand and then dropping out the bottom of the funnel where you then try to retain them and put them back into the top of the funnel.
 I have never thought this consumer model worked because people don’t use linear processes like this when it comes to purchases and it never accounted for what happens when consumers become loyal to a brand.